Group-9-VUW/Mission-Control/project_requirement/section-3-7.md

 During development, the team will increase its functionality based on the Stakeholders needs.
 This will not be the case after development, but the open source nature of the software will allow for others to increase the scalability of the program.

 ### Survivability
 The software will incorporate multiple fail safes and will utilise proper handling of safety critical systems.
-In the event of an attack or a failure, the system will try to save as much information as it can and will try to minimise harm to anyone that can be affected.

 ### Deployment
 The mission control software will be hosted on a repository from which users can download it from.
 Tags will be attached to each major version as development continues.